This course gives an overview of a selection of key topics in panel data econometrics, a branch

 - The problem: bias in the estimates for short T

 - An overview of GMM estimators: Arellano and Bond, Arellano and Bover and Blundell and Bond system estimator

 - xtpoisson command

 The course is open to graduate students, postdoctoral fellows as well as practising researchers.

 Prior to the course, participants should have working knowledge of regression models and practical

-knowledge of a statistical packages such as STATA, SPSS, EViews, R, … ezv.
-The course is open to a maximum of 20 participants.
+knowledge of a statistical packages such as STATA, SPSS, EViews, R, etc. The course is open to a maximum of 20 participants.

-This course is thaugt in house only.
+This course is thaugt in-company only.
 Please contact us for more info

-Research centers, government organizations as well as universities can sponsor one or more PhD candidate to participate to this course
+Research centers, government organizations as well as universities can sponsor one or more PhD candidates to participate to this course